Moving RPM to a new server and SQL Server

 Back up the latest databases from the old SQL Server and restore them all to the new SQL Server.
 Run the script to re-create the User ID and Password for each restored database.

 Run the upgrade script for each database, if applicable.

-If you are using the same databases, User IDs and passwords as you did when testing, you do not need to update the SQLConnect application again.
+If you are using the same databases, User IDs, and passwords as your test, you do not need to update the SQLConnect application again.
 Open SQLConnect and click Test for each database to confirm the connection is correct.

-Reinstall the RPM Client on all workstations or remote desktop servers by running run \\New Server\RPM Server\Client Install\RPMClientSetup.exe.
-Open RPM following each RPM Client installation and check the System Info screen Network Path and Data File.
+Reinstall the RPM Client on all workstations or remote desktop servers by running \\New Server\RPM Server\Client Install\RPMClientSetup.exe.
+Open RPM following each RPM Client installation and check the System Info screen, Network Path, and Data File.